 You almost certainly need a site plan for your Florida building permit.
 You probably don’t need a new survey unless your building department specifically requests one.

-If you’re unsure what’s required for your specific project and county, use our Permit Drawing Package Finder or contact us directly.
+If you’re unsure what’s required for your specific project and county, use our Permit Drawing Package Finder to identify the plans and documents you need.